Feel-through Haptic Feedback for Augmented and Virtual Reality

 FEEL-XR will enable tactile augmentation of the human body through a less than 35 m thin tactile interface for wearable computing.
 This interface retains the natural tactile acuity (similar to bare skin) while delivering high-density tactile output, suitable for applications in tactile XR and on-skin interaction.

-As there are no moving parts, we can expect our technology to be built much cheaper than current solutions that rely on motors or pneumatics.
-At the same time, it will be better suited for battery-powered usages.
+As there are no moving parts, we can expect our technology to be built much cheaper than current solutions that rely on motors or pneumatics, while being better suited for battery-powered usages.

 Financiële details & Tijdlijn